 - Freedom from the yoke of dead religiosity, i.e. legalism.

 - Freedom from curses of the law (Deuteronomy 28).

 - Freedom from false doctrine and error in general.

 - Freedom from doubt and unbelief.

 There’s hardly anything more grievous than seeing dear brothers and sisters in the Lord hindered in one or more of these areas:

-- They know about God but don’t know him.
+- They know about God but don’t know him on a personal level.

 - They’re so bogged down in the realm of the mental that they’re unable to soar in the spirit.

 - They’re hindered by bondage to the flesh in one or more areas, including the less overt sins like arrogance, envy, jealousy, malice, gossip, slander, strife and greed.

 - They’re bound-up by legalism in one form or another, i.e. lifeless Pharisaical-ism, which includes unhealthy sectarianism.